stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 You can create an STS Storage Location using Synapse storage.
 Synapse will store the files for you, but you can still get temporary S3 credentials, scoped to just the files and folders within your STS Storage Location.

+{% include note.html content="For Synapse storage, you can request read-only permissions through STS, but not write permissions.
+You can only add or modify files in Synapse storage through Synapse." %}

 To set up the STS Storage Location using Synapse storage, first make sure you have an empty Synapse folder, then run the following code:

 ##### Python